shreyas098/Birthday-Anniversary-Notification-App_Frontend/README.md

     yarn start
 ### 3. Run the Backend API
 Available [here](https://github.com/shreyas098/Birthday-Anniversary-Notification-App_Backend-Api).
 Make sure the associates database has atleast one user for signing in.

+## Production
+For live setup code, checkout the `deploy-heroku` branch.